Being deaf and Deaf

 Maybe you have stumbled upon me describing myself as a deaf person, but have heard a recording of me speak, or have spoken with me directly.
 Maybe you are a grammarian have seen me say that I am Deaf, and think: but “deaf” isn’t a proper noun?
 In the Deaf community, “deaf” with the lowercase-d refers to hearing loss, i.e., deafness as an audiological condition; the word “Deaf” with the capital-D refers to being a member of a linguistic/cultural minority: a minority of persons with hearing loss and use a signed language to communicate.
 The National Association of the Deaf (NAD) has a FAQ page briefly explaining some of different between deaf, Deaf, outdated terms such as “deaf-and-dumb”, and clinical terms such as “hearing-impaired”.
+The earliest audiogram that I found from Cincinnati Children’s is uploaded here, and as of September 8, 2025, I still have a bilateral sloping mild to severe sensoineural hearing impairment.

 General Information